duct-framework/duct/README.md

 * `+example`  adds an example endpoint
 * `+heroku`   adds configuration for deploying to Heroku
 * `+postgres` adds a PostgreSQL dependency and database component
+* `+ragtime`  adds a Ragtime component to handle database migrations
 * `+site`     adds site middleware, a favicon, webjars and more

 For example: